M98abas/Fullstack-2/Readme.md

 - Upload our code to GitHub

 ---

 ## Lesson three

 In this lesson we expline :

 - What does CSS mean ?

+---

+## Lesson four

+In this lesson we expline :

+- How to create any UI/UX in HTML and CSS;
+- Add some simple animation to Our UI
+- How to use fonts from Google fonts?

+---

+### Additional Tips And tricks

+- Divide the UI into pieces so u can understan how to create the UI as short time as you can .
+- You can use any font's from google only do import by :

+              `@import url(add_the_url_here)`

+- Check the classroom apps for new tasks